-Summer break!
-We’ll be back live on stage in September.
+We’re back on stage.
 Don’t miss to get your tickets for our dates in autumn/winter 2017/18.
-Hope to see you soon!
+Some of the concerts are already sold out

 |10 Nov 2017||The Beatles Close-Up||Neunkirchen, 20:00 Gebläsehalle||Gebläsehalle||Tickets|

 |11 Nov 2017||A women thing||Erlangen, 20:00 Theaterbühne Fifty Fifty||Theaterbühne Fifty Fifty||Tickets|

 |30 Nov 2017||The Beatles Close-Up||Frankfurt, 20:00 Theater Höchst||Theater Höchst||Tickets|

 |08 Dez 2017||Famous Ladies meet Christmas||Herten, 20:00 Klangraum Glashaus||Klangraum Glashaus||Tickets|